North Africans in the United States

 North African Americans are Americans with origins in the region of North Africa.
-This group includes Americans of Algerian, Egyptian, Sudanese, Libyan, Mauritanian, Moroccan, and Tunisian descent.
+This group includes Americans of Algerian, Egyptian, Libyan, Moroccan, and Tunisian descent.
+Wider definitions also sometimes include those who trace their ancestry to Mauritania and Sudan.

-Sometimes Canarians are also included in this group, because of the geographical location of the Canary Islands in North Africa, and the partly North African ancestry of their population (the Canarians are generally of predominant European ancestry with some Berber extract) are also considered North Africans (although politically are Europeans, and linguistically, being Hispanic).
+Canarians are often also included as North Africans, because of the geographical location of the Canary Islands in North Africa, and the partly Maghrebi ancestry of the population (Canarians are generally of Iberian ancestry with some Berber extract).
+Canarians are politically and linguistically considered to be European-Hispanophones.

 People from North Africa have been in the United States since the 16th century.
-Some of the early explorers who accompanied the Spanish on their expeditions in the United States were North Africans, a group that also contributed to the settlement of some Spanish colonies of that country.
-As of 2008, the North African population in the United States exceeds 800,000 people.
+Some of the early explorers who accompanied the Spanish on their expeditions in the Americas were North Africans, a group that also contributed to the settlement of some Spanish colonies in the United States.
+In 2008, the North African population in the U.S. exceeded 800,000 people.

-However, in 2024, the Office of Management and Budget announced that the race categories used by the federal government would be updated, and that Middle Eastern and North African Americans will no longer be classified as white in the upcoming 2030 United States census.
+In 2024, the Office of Management and Budget announced that the racial-ethnic categories used by the U.S. federal government would be updated; Americans of West Asian and North African origins will no longer be classified as White Americans in the upcoming 2030 United States census.